Authentication & scopes

 Section titled “Bearer token”Send the platform API secret as a Bearer token on every request:

-Authorization: Bearer <platform_api_secret>Treat the secret like a password: use TLS, store it in a vault or environment variables, and rotate it if it leaks.
+Authorization: Bearer <platform_api_secret>Treat the secret like a password: use TLS, store it in a vault or env vars, and rotate it if exposed.

 Your workspace

 Section titled “Your workspace”The credential is issued for your Fleet workspace.
-Catalog results, users, devices, carts, and orders are always the ones that belong to that workspace.
-You do not select a “workspace id” in the request—the key implies it.
+Catalog, users, devices, carts, and orders are always scoped to that workspace.
+You do not pass a workspace ID in requests.

 READ vs WRITE